Michael Lapsley Foundation

 The Michael Lapsley Foundation (MLF) is a registered Non-Governmental Organization or NGO (nonprofit) that was established in March 2004.
 Our mission is “to improve the quality of life of the underprivileged by addressing their educational and social development needs through the provision of resources, information and training.”
 We are located in Accra, the capital of Ghana, where a six-member board of directors oversees our Foundation.
-MLF’s programs are implemented by community volunteers and a six-person staff led by Executive Director Ernest Ankomah Kyeremeh.
+MLF’s programs are implemented by community volunteers and a staff led by Executive Director and Founder Ernest Ankomah Kyeremeh.
 One of our staff is a librarian.

 MLF was named after prominent South African anti-apartheid activist, Father Michael Lapsley.
 Father Lapsley lost both hands and an eye from a letter bomb and the Foundation was named to honor his contributions to the black Africa community during and after the apartheid regime in South Africa.

 The Foundation’s work centers on community and rural library support, humanitarian donations, and advocacy and education for the disabled.
 We have partnered with a variety of U.S. and local organizations to provide computers, clothing, wheelchairs, aids for the disabled and blankets to Ghanaians in need.
 While proud of our accomplishments, the need for increased educational resources in Ghana is great, especially in rural areas.

 Life is quite different in rural and urban Ghana.
 ALP’s books will be going to rural areas where many Ghanaians live in circular houses made of mud and wood with floors of beaten gravel.
 The area is enclosed and called a compound.
 Extended families are very important and much respect is given to our traditional rulers, elders, and dead ancestors.